Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Threats to DFF Validity

-\revnote{Addresses Jeroen p.6 line 157: expanded Threats to Validity with discussion of XAI dependence, dataset scope, and qualitative example justification.} Our notion of mechanism parity depends on the explanation method, and we currently use a counterfactual-style explainer.
+Our notion of mechanism parity depends on the explanation method, and we currently use a counterfactual-style explainer.
 All results are on camera-based KITTI and VirtualKITTI2 pairs; multi-sensor and closed-loop settings are left for future work.

-\textbf{Qualitative example selection.} The frame shown in Fig.~\ref{fig:qualitative} contains faint or partially occluded lane markings, which may seem suboptimal for evaluating YOLOP-LL.
-We deliberately retained this frame because (i) it is representative of the dataset's natural difficulty distribution, and (ii) it illustrates that DFF calibration improves decisive-feature alignment even when ground-truth lane cues are weak---a practically relevant regime where spurious evidence is most likely to mislead the SUT. \revnote{Addresses Jeroen p.6: justified the qualitative example frame choice.} \textbf{Decisive-set identification.} We use a mask-and-infill CF--XAI estimator where each image (real or synthetic) serves as its own reference for counterfactual perturbation.
-The optimizer enforces sparsity and plausibility constraints, and we average over multiple CF random seeds to reduce variance.
-We compute $\Dist$ on $16{\times}16$ pooled decisive maps.
-We include stability checks (e.g., model-randomization sanity tests) to guard against explanation artifacts.
+\textbf{Qualitative illustration limitations.} Fig.~\ref{fig:qualitative} is provided as an illustrative example to support intuition, but any single qualitative case may be unrepresentative.
+Therefore, our conclusions are primarily supported by the aggregate quantitative results on the held-out split; the qualitative figure is not used as standalone evidence.

+\textbf{Explanation noise.} CF--XAI is stochastic, which adds noise to DFF and to calibration feedback.
+We reduce variance via multi-seed averaging (Eq.~\ref{eq:avg_map}), pooling, and sanity checks, and report sensitivity to $K_{\mathrm{cf}}$.